OrleansContrib/SignalR.Orleans/README.md

 1. Use your Orleans cluster as a backplane for SignalR.
 [Learn about scaling out SignalR on multiple servers.](https://learn.microsoft.com/en-us/aspnet/core/signalr/scale?view=aspnetcore-7.0)

 > There are various choices of backplane that you can use for SignalR, as you will see in the link above.
-If you're already using Orleans, then you might want to use Orleans as the backplane to reduce the number of dependencies used by your application and to reduce the number of network hops (and latency) that would be4 required when calling an external service.
+If you're already using Orleans, then you might want to use Orleans as the backplane to reduce the number of dependencies used by your application and to reduce the number of network hops (and latency) that would be required when calling an external service.

 2. Send messages from Orleans grains to SignalR clients.